Oturehua

 The New Zealand Ministry for Culture and Heritage gives a translation of "place where the summer star stands still" for Ōturēhua.

 History

+In 1967 members of the Otago Anthropological Society surveyed a large area to the east of the town, revealing evidence of quarrying and production of flake knives carried out in the twelfth century.

 Oturehua lies beneath a Rough Ridge, a range of hills.
 The township was also called Rough Ridge until 1907.

 The area has changed little from its description in 1905 when it was described as good arable land, from which large crops are successfully raised.

 In 1905, the township comprised a post and telegraph office, a store, a hotel near the railway station, a school, coal pits and a flour mill.
-Of these, only the Gilchrist's General Store and the Oturehua Tavern remain.
+Of these, only the Gilchrist's General Store and the Oturehua Railway Hotel remain.
+According to the Otago Daily Times, the Gilchrist store established in 1902 is the oldest continuously operating general store in New Zealand.

+In 2025, as a result of several retirements, a group of properties representing most of the main street were put up for sale, including the Gilchrist store, the Oturehua Railway Hotel, an accommodation park, two bed-and-breakfast businesses and three homes.

 Features

-Hayes Engineering, located immediately southwest of the township, was once the home to Ernest Hayes, a farmer and flour miller who began producing and selling farm tools from his Oturehua property.
+Hayes' Engineering Works, located immediately southwest of the township, is a Category I listed historic place.
+It was once the home to Ernest Hayes, a farmer and flour miller who began producing and selling farm tools from his Oturehua property.
 Hayes invented the internationally acclaimed wire strainer, as well as pulley blocks, cattle stops and windmills.